Abdulsametileri/Abdulsametileri.github.io/content/posts/postgre-snapshot/index.md

 1. **Existing data** (via snapshot)
 2. **Real-time changes** (via CDC)

-Without snapshot support, CDC only captures changes that occur *after* the replication slot is created, missing all pre-existing data.
+Without snapshot support, CDC only captures changes that occur **after the replication slot is created**, missing all pre-existing data.

 There are three snapshot mode options available: